Great Western Main Line upgrade: Thames Valley commuter services

-Crossrail
+Elizabeth line

-The western section of Crossrail, which became known as the Elizabeth Line when opened in 2022, runs in part on the Great Western line.
-It has 70 Class 345 trains which are formed of 9 carriages and can carry 1,500 passengers.
-These electric multiple units can achieve speeds of up to 90 mph on the surface sections of the route and up to 60 mph in the tunnels.
-These trains were built by Bombardier Transportation at its Derby Litchurch Lane Works.
+The western section of the Elizabeth line, constructed by the Crossrail project and opened in 2022, runs in part on the Great Western line.
+It has 70 Class 345 trains which are formed of nine carriages and can carry 1,500 passengers.
+These electric multiple units can achieve speeds of up to 90 mph on surface sections of the route and up to 60 mph in the tunnels.
+The trains were built by Bombardier Transportation at its Derby Litchurch Lane Works.

 Station renovation and enhancements

 Several stations along the Great Western are undergoing redevelopment or have recently been upgraded to cope with growing passenger numbers and to ease rail traffic congestion.

 Bristol Temple Meads

 Bristol Temple Meads will be expanded into Digby Wyatt's 1870s extension to the original train shed, built by Isambard Kingdom Brunel in 1840 as the terminus for the Great Western Main Line.
 This part of the 'Old Station' building is currently in use as a car park, but will be remodelled as terminating platforms for services to London Paddington.
-To achieve rail access to the existing old platforms the Bristol power box, opened in 1970 and controlling 114 route miles of track, will need to be decommissioned and demolished.
+To achieve rail access to the existing old platforms, the Bristol power box, opened in 1970 and controlling 114 route miles of track, will need to be decommissioned and demolished.